Hike & Bike Tour The Kumaon Himalayas

 Day 9: Ranikhet – Dhikuli (Corbett) (Drive 76 Kms / Cycling approx. 25 Kms)

 Drive and cycle to Corbett National Park, India’s first and largest Tiger Reserve.
 Enjoy a welcome drink while you listen to your safari briefing.

 Day 10: : Dhikuli – Dhikala – (Open in November to April) (Game Drive)

-Early morning game drive to track the wildlife that call Corbett home including tiger, elephant, sambar, gharial and many bird species.
+Early morning game drive to track the wildlife that calls Corbett home including tiger, elephant, sambar, gharial and many bird species.
 From November to April we overnight in the Forest Jungle Lodge at Dhikala.
 In September & October Dhikala is closed therefore we provide a Jeep Safari (Game Drive) in the morning and afternoon at Bijrani and Jirna National Park.
-Accommodation will remain in same resort in Dhikuli as Day 9.
+Accommodation will remain in the same resort in Dhikuli as Day 9.

 Day 11: Dhikala – Uchagaon (Drive 197 Kms)

 Morning safari and then we drive to Uchagaon where we stop over for the night on our way to Agra.
-This evening you can either opt for customary ride on a Bullock cart or bike into the village, here we will explore the colourful local bazaar and visit local potters.
+This evening you can either opt for a customary ride on a Bullock cart or bike into the village, here we will explore the colourful local bazaar and visit local potters.

 Day 12: Uchagaon – Agra (Drive 160 Kms / Cycling approx. 20Kms)

 Our last cycling excursion is into the surrounding countryside.
 We cycle alongside sprawling acres of crops and see India farming families at work.
 Drive to Agra and check into our hotel.